7PH/vue-powerglitch/README.md

 PowerGlitch is a standalone library with no external dependencies.
 It leverages CSS animations to create a glitch effect on images.
 No canvas or DOM manipulations are needed.
 It weights around 1.9kb minified and gzipped and 4.3kb minified.

-This library is a wrapper around the [PowerGlitch](https://github.com/7PH/powerglitch) library to glitch any image in Vue applications.
+This Vue library is a wrapper around [PowerGlitch](https://github.com/7PH/powerglitch).

 # Getting started